 Also of interest is that Metamora has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Metamora is nearly on par with the US average for all cities of 21.84%: 17.72% of adults 25 and older in Metamora have a bachelor's degree or advanced degree.
+The education level of Metamora citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.72% of adults 25 and older in Metamora have a college degree.

 The per capita income in Metamora in 2022 was $33,304, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $133,216 for a family of four.
 However, Metamora contains both very wealthy and poor people as well.